Cookie Preferences

 Exceptional fuel efficiency

-Exciting high performance and exceptional fuel efficiency for Project 403, Phi.
-At the start of this motoryacht project, the shipyard team was well aware that the fresh challenges posed by Phi’s brief – not least keeping her displacement below 500GT – would need to be addressed within a highly robust and efficient innovative framework.
-With success: her naval architect, Perry van Oossanen, says of her energy consumption: “She is 30% more efficient than a traditional 500GT motor yacht.”
+Project 403 (Phi) features exciting high performance and exceptional fuel efficiency.
+At the start of this motoryacht project, the shipyard team was well aware that the new challenges posed by Phi’s brief – not least keeping her displacement below 500GT – would need to be addressed within a highly robust and efficient innovative framework.
+With success: her naval architect, Perry van Oossanen, said of her energy consumption: “She is 30% more efficient than a traditional 500GT motor yacht.”

 Image Stealth mode for Project 404